jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 code-repetition *between* grammars, :ref:`includes <include_directive>`
 can be used.)

-Macros are definined similar to symbols, only that their name must always start with a dollar sign ``$``::
+Macros are defined similar to symbols, only that their name must always start with a dollar sign ``$``::

     $list($delimiter) = { /[^,.;:]+/ | !$delimiter /[,.;:]/ }